castle-engine/castle-game/data/README_about_index_xml_files.txt

   The engine will make sure they are handled OK on all platforms.

 ------------------------------------------------------------------------------
-Specific documentation for creature or item kind description, that is creatures/*/index.xml and items/*/index.xml:
+Documentation for creature or item kind description, in creatures/*/index.xml and items/*/index.xml:

 - id: the object id to indicate initial position of this creature in the level 3D file.
 IOW, this determines Blender object name